enr/xite/src/xite/markdown/plugins.md

 Every Xite functionality is provided by a plugin.

-The core plugins (distributed with Xite sources) are markdown, resources, code, jetty and deploy.
+The core plugins (distributed with Xite sources) are markdown, resources, code, and html.

-The configuration section is:
+The default configuration section, to set which plugin is enabled, is:

     plugins {
         enabled = [ 'code',